 • cystitis, pyelonephritis (ascending route of infection).

-The main negative consequence of mild to moderate thrush is a short-term decrease in the quality of life, which is fully restored after the therapy.
+The main negative consequence of mild and moderate thrush is a short-term decrease in quality of life, which is fully restored after therapy.

-With a severe course of thrush, the following complications may develop:
+In severe cases of thrush, the following complications may develop:

 • candidal septicemia;